NiallBunting/niallbunting.github.io/_posts/2022-03-09-commake-common-makefile.markdown

 categories: commake common makefile
 ---

-Commake makes it easy jump between projects and get them into a running state.
+Commake is a standardised wrapper for your projects commands.
+Making it easy to jump between projects and get them into a running state.

 # Summary